Research challenge 1: skyrmion materials

 Research Challenge 1 concerns the synthesis and characterization of skyrmionic materials.
-Polycrystalline powder and single-crystals of skyrmion materials will be produced using a range of techniques.
+Polycrystalline and single-crystals of skyrmion materials are produced using a range of techniques.

 In the study of skyrmion lattices, one class of materials has occupied a prominent place in the literature: crystals that adopt the P213 space group (or B20 phase).
 The first systems identified were a group of transition metal compounds, all of which lack space-inversion symmetry and host the Dzyaloshinskii-Moriya (DM) interaction.
 Examples of this class are FeGe/Si, Fe1-xCoxSi and MnSi.
 An interesting example of the B20 type materials that is not metallic is the magneto-electric Cu2OSeO3, also exhibiting helimagnetic order.
 It has a much more complex unit cell, with the Cu building blocks of which offer opportunities to tune the structure-property relationship observed in the variety of B20 structures.

-Our programme of materials preparation activity will grow from preparation of targeted examples of B20 materials.
-However, besides the B20 structure types, there are other related structures that lend themselves to the search and study of skyrmion lattices such as βMn structure types.
-The search for new materials that may exhibit skyrmion lattices will form one of the themes of the materials research in the programme.
-We intend to search for compounds that exhibit chiral/helical magnetic ordering or alternatively, a ferromagnetic phase that can be switched to a helimagnetic phase.
+In our programme of materials preparation we have grown examples of B20 materials.
+In addition to the B20's, there are other related structures such as the βMn types that may host exotic magnetic objects and allow the study of skyrmion lattices and related phenomena.
+The search for new materials that exhibit skyrmion lattices has been a significant part of our materials research in the programme.
+We have investigated compounds that exhibit chiral/helical magnetic ordering or alternatively, a ferromagnetic phase that can be switched to a helimagnetic phase.

-Photograph of the 2-mirror optical furnace for crystal growth at Warwick
+A 2-mirror optical furnace used for crystal growth at Warwick

 Polycrystalline materials synthesis and single-crystal growth

-Polycrystalline samples of new and interesting materials will be prepared using a suite of box and annealing furnaces.
-Structural studies will include x-ray diffraction and electron microscopy.
-Powders can also be analyzed using thermogravimetric and differential thermal analysis.
+Polycrystalline materials; Polycrystalline samples of new and interesting materials are prepared using a suite of box and annealing furnaces.

-Flux technique: Suitable flux materials for the materials under study will be chosen from an analysis of the phase diagrams
+Flux technique: Suitable flux materials for the materials under study are chosen from an analysis of the phase diagrams.

 Schematic of the 2-zone furnace used for the chemical vapour transport technique.